Stormy Daniels Called A Train Wreck In Latest Photos

 Viewers to The Daily Mail‘s images have been leaving their thoughts over in the newspaper’s comments section.
 While many comments appeared to be of a somewhat-trolling and hurtful nature – a career in the adult industry and a high-profile scandal with President Donald Trump will garner such remarks – many of the most upvoted comments seemed to be suggesting that Stormy isn’t looking her best.

-“Not looking so good,” one user wrote with over 157 individuals agreeing.
+“Not looking so good,” one user wrote with more than 157 individuals agreeing.

-“Can she not afford a glam squad anymore” proved similarly popular, with over 134 upvotes.
+“Can she not afford a glam squad anymore” proved similarly popular, with more than 134 upvotes.

 “Train wreck!” one remark read.

+Reposted from @tempest_by_stormy – We're excited to announce that we have partnered with @thestormydaniels to create a new product that will be available in the next few weeks.
+Introducing, "Tempest By Stormy"!
+It's a nano technology lubricant that is an absolute game changer!
+Why you ask?
+Because nano technology means that the CBD molecules are so small, that you can absorb up to 10 times the CBD into your bloodstream, with a much faster delivery system!
+Hurray for science!
+Preorders for #TempestByStormy will be available VERY SOON!
+Sincerely, Stormy, Jeffray and Dwayne #TempestByStormy #StormyDaniels #TeamStormy #cbd #nanotech #gamechanger #comingsoon – #regrann

-Daniels has proven a major headline-maker for various reasons over the past few years.
-January 2018 marked the start of a high-profile scandal that saw Daniels embroiled with Trump and the President’s personal lawyer Michael Cohen, with The Wall Street Journal documenting a $130,000 non-disclosure agreement signed by Daniels: the NDA prevented her from publicly discussing an alleged sexual encounter with the 73-year-old head of state.
+Daniels has proven to be a major headline-maker for various reasons over the past few years.
+January, 2018, marked the start of a high-profile scandal in which Daniels was embroiled with Trump and the President’s personal lawyer Michael Cohen, with The Wall Street Journal documenting a $130,000 non-disclosure agreement signed by Daniels.
+The NDA prevented her from publicly discussing an alleged sexual encounter with 73-year-old Trump.

-More recently, Daniels has made headlines for an undercover arrest last July at a strip club.
+More recently, Daniels made headlines for an undercover arrest last July at a strip club.

 Remarks left to The Daily Mail‘s images were mostly negative, although one fan seemed to think that the star looked fairly good rocking her natural look.